Norecipes - Elevating Everyday Meals

 While I've done a traditional Ahi Poke in the past (which is pretty amazing by the way), the best part about Poke is that it's an open platform that can be made in about as many ways as there are people who make it.

 This time around, I started with a base of salmon and avocado marinated with sesame oil, sriracha, and soy sauce.
-Then, some earthy black sesame seeds, salty tobiko, and crisp, sweet onions add layers of contrasting textures and tastes that keep each bite interesting.
+Then, some earthy black sesame seeds, salty tobiko, and crisp, sweet onions to add layers of contrasting textures and tastes that keep each bite interesting.
 Finally, my Poke is finished off with crunchy fried garlic, savory nori, and the fresh zing of cilantro.
 Served over hot rice, this spicy salmon Poke makes for a blissful bowlful of heaven that's sure to put a smile on your face.
 I also like serving poke over vinegared sushi rice.

 Raw salmon cut into cubes for making Spicy Salmon Poke.